The Story of Tấm and Cám: Tấm's life before she marries the sovereign

-After coming back home, Tam calls the goby up as usual, but nothing goes up but blood.
-She sobs again and the old man appears again.
+After coming back home, Tấm calls the goby up as usual, but nothing goes up but blood.
+She sobs again and the Bụt appears again.
 He asks why she cries and she explains.
 He replies: "Your goby they have eaten.
 Cry no more!
-Collect its bones, put them in four jars and bury them under your bed legs.", and she does so.
+Collect its bones, put them in four jars and bury them under your bed legs", and she does so.

-Soon after, the king hosts a festival, which he invites people from everywhere to attend, including Tam and her family.
-Noticing that Tam also wants to join, the stepmother mixes up the rice and bran that Tam has to separate them before joining the festival, and threatens to punish her if she does not have it done by the time they get back from the festival.
-Again she cries, but then the old man reappears and she explains what happened.
+Soon after, the sovereign hosts a festival, which he invites people from everywhere to attend, including Tấm and her family.
+Noticing that Tấm also wants to join, the stepmother mixes up the rice and bran that Tấm has to separate them before joining the festival, and threatens to punish her if she does not have it done by the time they get back from the festival.
+Again she cries, but then Bụt reappears and she explains what happened.
 He calls sparrows down to help her and teaches her a poem to prevent them from eating the bran and rice:

-The old man then tells her to dig up those jars that she had buried previously.
+Bụt then tells her to dig up those jars that she had buried previously.
 The first two jars includes silk clothes, a scarf, and a red yếm.
 The third jar contains a tiny horse which enlarges into a normal horse; the fourth has a saddle for the horse.

-Happily, Tam washes up and wears the clothing before rushing to the festival in the capital.
+Happily, Tấm washes up and wears the clothing before rushing to the festival in the capital.
 Crossing a stone bridge, she drops a slipper and cannot get it back.
-When the king crosses the same bridge, the elephant on which the king rides suddenly growls and brushes its ivory down to the earth.
-Curiously, the king commands his men to look underwater, and they find the slipper.
+When the sovereign crosses the same bridge, the elephant on which the sovereign rides suddenly growls and brushes its ivory down to the earth.
+Curiously, the sovereign commands his men to look underwater, and they find the slipper.
 He observes the slipper for a while and comments that the shoe must belong to a gracious woman.
 Saying so, he tells all the women in the festival to try the slipper to find out the owner, whom he shall wed.
 No one fits the shoe.
-Tam arrives, excited about the festivities and notices her slipper on display.
+Tấm arrives, excited about the festivities and notices her slipper on display.
 She approaches to try it on.
-Seeing Tam trying it on, Cam and her mother mock her.
+Seeing Tấm trying it on, Cám and her mother mock her.
 The slipper turns out to fit her, and she draws the other one to wear.
-The king commands his people to lead her to his palace to wed her.
-Tam goes with the king in front of Cam's and her mother's envious eyes.
+The sovereign commands his people to lead her to his palace to wed her.
+Tấm goes with the sovereign in front of Cám's and her mother's envious eyes.